 When to Trigger It

 Use the release whenever you notice clenching.
 The trigger is awareness.
-Most people find their jaw is gripped during email, driving, and difficult conversations.
+Many people find their jaw is gripped during email, driving, and difficult conversations.
 Build the habit of checking and releasing in those moments.

 - Before opening email.
 Check, release, then proceed.